vanus-labs/vanus-connect/connectors/source-alicloud-billing/README.md

 ## Introduction

-The AliCloud Billing Source is a [Vance Connector][vc] which use [AliCloud billing][alibill] api pull yesterday billing data by fix time.
-The data group by product
+The AliCloud Billing Source is a [Vance Connector][vc] which use [AliCloud billing][alibill] api pull yesterday billing data by fix time.The data group by product

 For example,billing data output a CloudEvent looks like: